Ziam

 Ziam (ปากกัด ตีนถีบ) is a 2025 Thai action horror film directed by Kulp Kaljareuk.
-The film stars Mark Prin Suparat, Nuttanicha Dungwattanawanich, and Wanvayla Boonnithipaisit.
+The film stars Prin Suparat, Nuttanicha Dungwattanawanich, and Wanvayla Boonnithipaisit.
 It was released globally on Netflix on July 9, 2025, and combines elements of martial arts and zombie survival horror.
 The film received attention for its fast-paced action sequences, Muay Thai choreography, and dystopian setting.

-The film released worldwide on Netflix and received a positive reviews from critics also it reaches number 1 spot on Netflix's top 10 movies worldwide.
+The film was released worldwide on Netflix, received positive reviews from critics, and reached the number one spot on Netflix's top ten movies worldwide.

 Plot

-In a dystopian future, the world suffers from food shortages and disasters caused by climate change, with melting ice caps releasing bacteria millions of years old.
-Thailand has barely managed to stay afloat thanks to innovative but risky experiments like insect breeding and is ruled in a decrepit condition by a police state.
+In a dystopian future, the world is suffering from food shortages and natural disasters caused by climate change, with melting ice caps releasing bacteria millions of years old.
+Thailand has barely managed to stay afloat thanks to innovative but risky experiments like breeding insects for food, but has descended into an oppressive police state.

 Singh, a former Muay Thai fighter, wants to return to his hometown of Chiang Dao to start a quiet life with his girlfriend Rin, a doctor.
 On his final mission, Singh travels to Bangkok with his superior, Kriang, to deliver containers carrying fish from a sunken freighter on behalf of VS Corporation, a powerful agricultural company.
-Unbeknownst to them, the fish is contaminated by an unknown pathogen, which makes a senior official of VS ill.
+Unbeknownst to them, the fish is contaminated by an unknown pathogen, which makes a senior official of VS fall ill.
 He is taken to the hospital where Rin is working and dies before reanimating and biting patients and staff, starting a zombie infection that leads to the hospital being locked down.
 Learning of the announcement over a PA system, Singh sneaks into the hospital and fights his way to search for Rin, who is hiding upstairs.
 Along the way, he meets Rin's friend, a boy named Buddy who tells him to incapacitate the zombies by hitting them in the head.

 The military orders commandos to rescue Vasu, the head of VS, who is in a secure location of the hospital alongside his wife Anne, who is confined in a hospital in a coma for an incurable disease, before blowing up the hospital with pre-planted explosives to prevent the outbreak from spreading.
 Rin, who had previously taken care of Anne, manages to reach his room.
 Vasu guarantees Rin's safety in exchange for taking care of Anne, only to abandon Rin when the commandos arrive with their own medic to extract the couple.
-Meanwhile Singh and Buddy reach the latter's mother Meena, a nurse at the neonatal ward.
+Meanwhile, Singh and Buddy reach the latter's mother Meena, a nurse at the neonatal ward.
 Meena tells Singh of Rin's whereabouts and entrusts Buddy to his care before sending them away.
 As Buddy tries to return, Meena reveals herself to be infected and reanimates in front of them before devouring the infants in the ward, prompting Buddy and Singh to leave.